RW-INC/ED-FSSgame/README.md

 Section 2: Running the Code

-\nThere are now 2 options for how to precede and the choice is yours to make.
+There are now 2 options for how to precede and the choice is yours to make.

 Option 1: